 Hello there ~ I'm Leah

-We have three kiddos Liam (11), Raine (8) and Haven-Kate (who I always referred to as the baby but we have no babies anymore is six!)
-Being a mother is amazing, I love it all, even though some days I feel overwhelmed and do things I don't love like yell.
+We have three kiddos Liam (13), Raine (10) and Haven-Kate (who I always referred to as the baby but we have no babies anymore and is eight!)
+Being a mother is amazing, I love it all, even though some days I feel overwhelmed and cannot begin to get to all the things I would ideally like to get to.

 We are lifelong learners, which is my preferred way of referring to our version of homeschooling, as for us, our days look very little like they would if my kiddos went to school.
 We all love to learn and I hope to provide my children with the support and time they need to discover and pursue their own dreams and passions.